serverlessworkflow/specification/specification.md

 active execution paths, one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout-Definition) time is reached.

-Setting the `keepActive` property to "true" allows you change this default behavior in that a workflow instance created from this workflow definition can only be terminated if one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout-Definition) time is reached.
+Setting the `keepActive` property to "true" allows you to change this default behavior in that a workflow instance created from this workflow definition can only be terminated if one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout-Definition) time is reached.
 This allows you to explicitly model workflows where an instance should be kept alive, to collect (event) data for example.